jwoehr/qisjob/README.md

 * `ibmqe` contains those based on QISKit's now-deprecated [`IBMQuantumExperience`](https://github.com/Qiskit/qiskit-api-py).
   * The `IBMQuantumExperience` library is the only one which as of this writing (2019-02-15) can be compiled on IBM i.
   * You will need to install the latest version of [Qiskit/qiskit-api-py](https://github.com/Qiskit/qiskit-api-py) to use this.
-I have found a bug which is patched in [jwoehr/qiskit-api-py forked from Qiskit/qiskit-api-py](https://github.com/jwoehr/qiskit-api-py).
+    * I have found a bug which is patched in [jwoehr/qiskit-api-py forked from Qiskit/qiskit-api-py](https://github.com/jwoehr/qiskit-api-py).
     * A pull request has been submitted.
+  * You will need an [IBM Q Experience API token](https://quantumexperience.ng.bluemix.net/qx/account/advanced)
   * Additionally, there are example qasm programs in this project.
 * `qasm_job` contains those based on later full [QISKit](https://github.com/Qiskit) setup.
   * For this project you will need to install